prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 * Odds of winning depend on the number and quality of entries received.
 * All taxes, including income taxes, are the sole responsibility of winners.
 * No prize substitution is permitted.
-* Winner(s) may be required to verify their entry.

 **Challenge Example**